No, olives do not grow on the tree with the pimento already in them.

 .4 g polyunsaturated fat

 Rates a 24 and are mildly anti-inflammatory

-Olives and their oil are a good source of “good” fat and there fore a good substitute for animal fat that has cholesterol in it.
+Olives and their oil are a excellent source of “good” fat and therefore a good substitute for animal fat which has cholesterol in it.
 I love all things olives and recommend them completely. – jughandle

 Great prices on bulk olives on Amazon